jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 Assignment of arguments simply *might* take place in the prolog, even though they require reading the arguments.

-Assignment procedures are fundamental procedures of the Symbol Language and behave much different from other procedures.
+Assignment commands are fundamental commands of the Symbol Language and behave much different from other commands.

 ###### Writing Arguments